 First passage percolation and related models

-This workshop, sponsored by AIM and the NSF, will be devoted to the study of first passage percolation on $\mathbb Z^d$ and related models.
+This workshop will be devoted to the study of first passage percolation on $\mathbb Z^d$ and related models.
 The main goal is to go beyond the scope of exact solutions methods and develop and share techniques that may further the recent advances on the field.

 The workshop will bring together researchers working on these topics to solidify the current state of the art.